Decorative Paper 1: Itajime, Suminagashi, and Translucence

 About the Workshop:

-Divided in two sessions of one weekend each, this class involves a variety of paper decoration techniques and materials.
-The two sections complement one another, but may also be taken independently.
-For those who register for both sessions of this class, you will receive a 10% discount on your total registration.
+This workshop is part of a two-session series, with each session taking place over one weekend.
+The two parts complement one another, but each may also be taken independently.
+Students who register for both sessions receive a 10% discount on total registration.

 Required Materials: